jeromeetienne/learningthreejs.com-backup/source/_posts/2011-10-03-lets-make-a-3d-game-microphysics-js.markdown

 {% img left /data/lets-make-a-3d-game-microphysics-js/images/The_shining_heres_johnny.jpg %}

-Don't worry, this is not about kill people and dispose of their dead bodies :)
+Don't worry, this is not about killing people and dispose of their dead bodies :)
 In physics, A [body](http://en.wikipedia.org/wiki/Rigid_body) is a solid object that you put in your world. microphysics bodies can be spheres or static boxes.
 Lets start right away by creating a sphere.